memgraph/docs/gqlalchemy/how-to-guides/ogm/save-nodes-and-relationships.md

 ```

 This relationship doesn't have any properties.
 To save it, you need to first
-create it with appropriate start and end nodes.
+create it with appropriate start and end nodes:

 ```python
 speaks_rel = Speaks(